parthux1/gtest-typedfiles/readme.md

 ```

-This functionality becomes useful if
+This functionality may be useful if

 - lots of tests may be skipped depending on the currently read file
 - you want to run tests on a subset of files without modifying the code

+## setting up this project

+- install dependencies using the `vcpkg` package manager
+- the top-level `CMakeLists.txt` will build the CLI